-Shimla, the capital of Himachal; Pradesh has the most tourist allures.
+Shimla the capital of Himachal Pradesh, has the most tourist allure.
 Enjoy the city attractions like the Mall, the souvenir shops, and the restaurants.

-Kurfi, is well-known for its ski slopes and the picturesque vistas around.
+Kurfi is well-known for its ski slopes and the picturesque vistas around.
 The refreshing ambiance is an exciting day trip.
-In summer, horse riding and short treks into the surrounding hills enchant visitors.
-Winter alluring enthusiast of skiing and tobogganing as the region is blessed in a carpet of snow.
+Horse riding and short treks into the surrounding hills enchant visitors in summer.
+Winter alluring enthusiast of skiing and tobogganing as the region is blessed with a carpet of snow.

-Fagu lies off the beaten track and ideal to get away from crowds.
-Enjoy a peaceful quiet day out, savor the refreshing bliss of nature enjoying most breathtaking views of the surroundings.
+Fagu lies off the beaten track and is ideal for getting away from crowds.
+Enjoy a peaceful quiet day out, savor the refreshing bliss of nature, enjoying the most breathtaking views of the surroundings.

 How to Reach

-Chail is very close to Shimla, therefore Jubbarhati airport ((63 kilometers) is the closest. flights in the mountain airport are serviced only when weather conditions are favorable.
+Chail is very close to Shimla, therefore Jubbarhatti airport ((63 kilometers) is the closest.
+Flights in the mountain airport are serviced only when weather conditions are favorable.
 The other closest airport is Chandigarh (120 kilometers).

 The nearest railway station to Chail is in Kalka.
 Travel the Kalka-Shimla lane by a toy train.
-One needs to keep five hours in hand to reach Kandaghat, Chail from Kalka.
+One must keep five hours in hand to reach Kandaghat, Chail from Kalka.

 Direct roadway and highways are available to reach Chail from Delhi.
-You just need to take a bus at Kandaghat which is 29 km from the Chail.
-State owned, deluxe and semi deluxe buses as well as cabs are available to reach Chail from Shimla, Chandigarh and Delhi.
-Travelling by road to Chail is smooth and comfortable.
+However, you must take a bus to Kandaghat, 29 km from the Chail.
+State-owned, deluxe, and semi-deluxe buses and cabs are available to Chail from Shimla, Chandigarh, and Delhi.
+Traveling by road to Chail is smooth and comfortable.

 The best time to visit Chail is from March to July.
-Until the month of July, Chail is blessed with mesmerizing greenery.
+Until July, Chail is blessed with mesmerizing greenery.
 The weather is blissfully perfect.
-After July, Chail experiences monsoon and the rain come in frightening density.
+After July, Chail experiences monsoon, and the rain comes in frightening density.
 It is best to avoid the hills as landslides occur in this season.
 The snowfall starts in October.
 The mountains are white with snow.
 Visit any time in the year and enjoy an amazing experience of the mountains.